subdigital/puppeteer-karaoke-version/README.md

+# puppeteer-karaoke-version

 This is a utility script that automates a workflow for downloading individual tracks from Karaoke Version.

 This workflow is specific to how I use this service.
 If you want to change it you'll have to make your own modifications.

 It will solo & download each individual track separately using a scratch version of Chrome that will be downloaded automatically upon first run.

 ## Requirements